Imiloin/Assignly/README.md

 typst compile --root . your-assignment.typ output.pdf
 ```

-**Compilation Errors**: Check for:

-- Unclosed brackets or parentheses
-- Missing commas in arrays
-- Incorrect parameter types

-### Getting Help

-1. Check the sample files in `src/samples/` for working examples
-2. Review the test files in `tests/` for additional usage patterns
-3. Ensure you're using Typst 0.11 or later
-4. Verify all imports are correctly structured

-## 🤝 Contributing

-This template is designed to be extensible.
-To add new features:

-1. Add utility functions to `src/lib/utils.typ`
-2. Extend layout options in `src/lib/layout.typ`
-3. Create new question types in `src/lib/questions.typ`
-4. Update the main template in `src/assignly.typ`
-5. Add tests and samples for new features

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with [Typst](https://typst.app/), the modern markup-based typesetting system
-- Inspired by LaTeX document classes and modern web frameworks
-- Designed for educators and students worldwide

----

-Happy Assignment Creating! 🎓

-For more examples and updates, visit the project repository.